mehulagg/gitlab/doc/development/testing_guide/end_to_end/running_tests_that_require_special_setup.md

 To run the LDAP tests on your local with TLS enabled, follow these steps:

 1. Make sure you have an entry for `gitlab.test` pointing to `127.0.0.1` in your `/etc/hosts` file.
-You will be running the tests against GitLab in a docker container running on https://gitlab.test as the TLS certificate is configured for this domain.
+You will be running the tests against GitLab in a Docker container running on `https://gitlab.test` as the TLS certificate is configured for this domain.
 1. Run OpenLDAP container with TLS enabled.
 Change the path to [`gitlab-qa/fixtures/ldap`](https://gitlab.com/gitlab-org/gitlab-qa/-/tree/9ffb9ad3be847a9054967d792d6772a74220fb42/fixtures/ldap) directory to your local checkout path:

    ```shell
    docker network create test && docker run --name ldap-server --net test --hostname ldap-server.test --volume /path/to/gitlab-qa/fixtures/ldap:/container/service/slapd/assets/config/bootstrap/ldif/custom:Z --env LDAP_TLS_CRT_FILENAME="ldap-server.test.crt" --env LDAP_TLS_KEY_FILENAME="ldap-server.test.key" --env LDAP_TLS_ENFORCE="true" --env LDAP_TLS_VERIFY_CLIENT="never" osixia/openldap:latest --copy-service
    ```

 1. Run the GitLab container with TLS enabled.
 Change the path to [`gitlab-qa/tls_certificates/gitlab`](https://gitlab.com/gitlab-org/gitlab-qa/-/tree/9ffb9ad3be847a9054967d792d6772a74220fb42/tls_certificates/gitlab) directory to your local checkout path:

   ```shell